venkycs/cy8/README.md

 - **Ease of Use**: Setting up and running Cy8 is straightforward and takes less than 5 minutes.

-- **Stay Informed**: Cy8 keeps you up to date with the latest security threats and vulnerabilities.
+- **Stay Informed**: Cy8 keeps you up to date by fetching latest information on threats and vulnerabilities.

 ## Prerequisites